ppiech/rxworkshop/README.md

 ## Session 3: map, flatMap, switchMap, concatMap
 Use differnt variants of transformation operators to manipulate data streams

+## Session 4: retryWhen
+retryWhen operator allows a caller to specify how many times to retry subscribing to a stream upon error, and what to do when retries fail.
+As an excercise implement retryWhen logic using a flatMap operator

 # Session ideas
 * Connectable observables
 * Observable.combineLatest()